Yagna08/sudoku/README.md

 - Generate new Sudoku puzzles on every run.
 - User-friendly graphical interface using Pygame.
 - Interactive gameplay that allows users to fill in cells.
-- Validation of user-inputted numbers to ensure they adhere to Sudoku rules.
-- Option to reveal the solution or reset the game board.

 This Sudoku game was created by Yagna.
 It is based on the Pygame library and utilizes open-source resources for Sudoku puzzle generation and validation.